-In terms of feather characteristics, the majority of male and female individuals were determined to have fine hair.
+Regarding feather characteristics, most male and female individuals were determined to have fine hair.

 Eye and Nose Color:

 When the females and males were taken in general, it was determined that the eye color was honey yellow and the nose color was brown.
-Exceptionally, eye color; brown and black, and nose color was seen as skin color.
-It has been determined that the nose and eye color of individuals with black hair color are also black.
+Eye color, brown and black, and nose color were seen as skin color.
+It has been determined that the nose and eye color of individuals with black hair are also black.

-Upper lip structures were split in 16.22% and normal in 83.78% of men; but the nostrils were found to be spaced apart.
-In females, 4% discrete, 6% normal; but it was determined that the nostrils were spaced apart.
+Upper lip structures were split in 16.22% and normal in 83.78% of males, but the nostrils were spaced apart.
+In females, 4% discrete and 6% normal, but it was determined that the nostrils were spaced apart.

 The jaw position of all females was determined as scissor type.
 In other words, the upper jaw is clamped to the lower jaw.
 On the other hand, 94.59% of the men were scissor-positioned, and 5.41% of the men were found to have a short-positioned lower jaw, that is, inclined from the bottom.

-Skin elasticity can be considered a characteristic feature for Tarsus prong-nose hunting dogs.
-Although the skin does not seem to fit properly on the body, it is seen to be very flexible when held by hand.
+Skin elasticity can be considered a characteristic feature of Tarsus prong-nose hunting dogs.
+Although the skin does not seem to fit correctly on the body, it is very flexible when held by hand.
 As a result of the examinations, the skin feature that stretches when pulled by hand was observed at a rate of 91.89% in men.
-It was determined that 5.40% of the men had normal skin, and 2.70% had visibly shed skin.
-It was determined that 88% of female individuals had flexible skin structure and 12% had normal skin structure.
+It was determined that 5.40% of the males had normal skin, and 2.70% had visibly shed skin.
+It was determined that 88% of female individuals had flexible skin structures, and 12% had typical skin structures.

-Ferma is one of the most important factors in the validity of hunting dogs.
-It is the movement of the dog by finding and determining the location of the prey, without frightening the prey, but notifying the hunter as well.
+Ferma is one of the most critical factors in the validity of hunting dogs.
+It is the dog's movement to find and determine the prey's location without frightening the prey but notifying the hunter as well.
 Ferma Tarsus is made in two ways by bifurcated dogs.
-89.18% of the men make ferma by freezing, 86.48% of them do it by raising their feet.
-The number of men who make ferma by both raising their feet and freezing is 75.67%.
-Ferma movement in females is done by freezing in 88% of cases and by lifting feet in 80%.
+89.18% of them make ferma by freezing, and 86.48% do it by raising their feet.
+The number of male making ferma by submitting their feet and freezing is 75.67%.
+Ferma movement in females is done by freezing in 88% of cases and lifting feet in 80%.
 The rate of females showing both ferma shapes is 68%.
-All of the individuals, both male and female, must make one of the two forms of ferma.
+All individuals, male and female, must make one of the two forms of ferma.

 Relationships with Children:

 In general, it was observed that the individuals examined immediately developed sincere attitudes with people outside the household, especially with children.
-The fact that they like to play with children shows that this breed can be used in the rehabilitation of sick children.
+The fact that they like to play with children shows that this breed can be used to rehabilitate sick children.
 Looking at the males and females in general, it has been determined that over 90% of them have good relations with children.